cornell-brg/bsg_manycore/software/spmd/bsg_hetero_nodes/README.md

 ### Normalized Network Physical Address (Norm_NPA)

+The normalized Network Physical Address is the software equivalent of the hardware NPA, but where the widths of the fields are standardized to make the software portable across hardware configurations.

 The accelerator dimensions parameters and the signal address are configured with 64 bits **Norm_NPA**, which are defined as following:

 ```c++